Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Proposed QPHR-ADMM Algorithm

 \section{Proposed QPHR-ADMM Algorithm}

+In practice, although D-Wave QA-QPUs such as Advantage\_system 4.1 provide a large qubit capacity (up to 5,627 qubits) \cite{DWave2024QPUSpecificPP}, their usage remains limited, due to two main factors. (i) In minor embedding, the sparse connectivity of QA-QPU topology requires additional qubits for embedding QUBO problems, and (ii) The chain-breaking issue \cite{Elijah2023ComparingTG}, which compromises the integrity of the QUBO representation, can lead to incorrect solutions.
+These challenges hinder the scalability and effectiveness of QA in large-scale optimization.

-As highlighted in the previous section, designing a QA algorithm with minimal qubit overhead is crucial for addressing real-world problems.
+As a result, designing a QA algorithm with minimal qubit overhead is crucial for addressing real-world problems.
 This section first introduces binary encoding and augmented Lagrangian function to transform \eqref{eq:2} into QUBO form and then demonstrates that a direct implementation of QA for solving \eqref{eq:2} inevitably requires an increasing number of additional qubits as the Benders' iterations progress, compounding the already significant qubit demand introduced by SUC itself.
-Two novel algorithms, namely PHR Augmented Lagrangian and quantum-based ADMM, are proposed to resolve the challenges with theoretical analysis on their space complexity.
+Two novel algorithms, namely PHR Augmented Lagrangian and quantum-based ADMM, are proposed to resolve the challenges with theoretical analysis on their computational complexity.